jordan52/trickykegstands/src/site/resume.md

 September 2011 - Present

 * Designed and implemented various projects to support neuroimaging and imaging informatics research.
+* Participated in a full lifecycle effort to bring the lab up to compliance to run regulated clinical trials.
+* Developed Software Development SOP's
 * Aligned processes for FDA compliance including CFR Part 11 and GCP certification.
+* Validation team lead for FDA CFR Part 11 system validation effort.

 Technologies Used: Java, Hibernate, Spring, Python, Javascript, AJAX